The Family History Library

 There's More Room at the Library

 The library currently has approximately 125 full-time and part-time professional staff - in addition to another 700 trained volunteers.
 The desks are manned by a mix of professionals and volunteers, dependent on patron needs.
+Note - in August of 2021 I know that these numbers have changed, reflecting Covid and the reduced numbers of employees and patrons.

 Laptops are welcomed in the library and many patrons use them at the work-tables as well as alongside their microfilm readers.
 Even though the library is a safe environment you should always attach a security device to your laptop.
 There have been reports of theft at the Library.
 Chances of items like personal genealogy notebooks being stolen are extremely low, but not for high-tech equipment. .
 Bring a short network cable with you if you wish to hook into the Library network.